tirilab/strolr/README.md

 Repo for “Strolr: An LLM-enabled Chatbot to Support Pregnant Women’s Quick and Easy Information Seeking from Trustworthy Sources.”
 AMIA National Symposium 2024, San Francisco, CA.

 Strolr is a chatbot designed to help pregnant individuals access trustworthy, verified health information quickly and effectively.
-By summarizing and delivering health information from verified resources, Strolr supports users of varying health literacy levels by providing clear, concise, and easy-to-understand responses.
+By summarizing and delivering health information from verified resources, Strolr was designed to support users of varying health literacy levels by providing clear, concise, and easy-to-understand responses.

 ---